ghanbarzadeh/ghanbarzadeh.github.io/index.md

 ## About Me

 I Have a BSc in Mechanical Engineering from K.N.
 Tousi University of Tehran, and an MSc in Mechatronics Engineering from the same institution.
 My masters thesis was titled "Implementation of an intelligent control method for safe human and industrial robot collaboration" under the supervision of Dr. Esmaeil Najafi.
-I hope to continue my studies in the realm of robotics and artificial intelligence.
+I hope to continue my studies in robotics and artificial intelligence.

 ## Research Interests